Board of Trustees

-Anne M. Connell-Freund is the executive vice president of operations for Oriana House, Inc. Oriana House is a private, non-profit organization that operates community corrections and chemical dependency programs.
-Ms. Connell-Freund is responsible for the overall operation and management of residential, non-residential and diversionary programs, cognitive skills and treatment programs, as well as developing and implementing new programs.
-In addition, she supervises grants administration, project construction and research.
-Her successful career with Oriana House began in 1989 as a caseworker coordinator and progressed to her current position.
-Ms. Connell-Freund received a bachelor of science degree followed by a master of science degree in technical education from the University of Akron.
+Anne M. Connell-Freund was the Executive Vice President of Operations for Oriana House, Inc. until her retirement in January 2021.
+Oriana House is a private, non-profit organization that operates community corrections and chemical dependency programs.
+Ms. Connell-Freund was responsible for the overall operation and management of residential, non-residential and diversionary programs, cognitive skills and treatment programs, as well as developing and implementing new programs.
+In addition, she supervised grants administration, project construction and research.
+Her successful career with Oriana House began in 1989 as a caseworker coordinator.
+Ms. Connell-Freund received a Bachelor of Science degree followed by a Master of Science degree in Technical Education from the University of Akron.

-She served in active duty for the U.S. Army from 1977-1981 and worked as a military intelligence analyst during her career as a reservist from 1985-1992, when she left the service as a captain.
-Ms. Connell-Freund is currently serving a two-year term as president of the Ohio Justice Alliance for Community Corrections (OJACC).
+She served in active duty for the U.S. Army from 1977-1981, and worked as a Military Intelligence Analyst during her career as a Reservist from 1985-1992, when she left the service as a Captain.
+Ms. Connell-Freund also served a two-year term as President of the Ohio Justice Alliance for Community Corrections (OJACC) in 2014 and 2015.
 OJACC is an umbrella organization that pulls together many diverse groups to improve adult and juvenile community sanctions as an alternative to prison.
-She is also president-elect of the International Community Corrections Association (ICCA) and past president of the Ohio Community Corrections Association (OCCA).
+In addition, Ms. Connell-Freund was a Past President of the International Community Corrections Association (ICCA) and Past President of the Ohio Community Corrections Association (OCCA).
 Ms. Connell-Freund is also a member of numerous statewide coordinating and collaborating committees in the field of community corrections and criminal justice initiatives.

-Ginakaye Maddox, a native of Akron, has spent her professional career as a corporate training consultant, most recently with the former FirstMerit Bank.
-While at FirstMerit, she developed and facilitated the diversity and inclusion curriculum.
-Ms. Maddox has a love for teaching and has served for several years as an adjunct faculty member at The University of Mount Union in the department of Communications Studies.
+GinaKaye Maddox is the Diversity, Equity & Inclusion Officer/Training Manager at Red Oak Behavioral Health.
+Previously, she worked as a Program Facilitator at Leadership Akron.
+A native of Akron, she has spent most of her professional career as a corporate training consultant, with the former FirstMerit Bank.
+While at FirstMerit, she developed and facilitated the Diversity and Inclusion curriculum.
+Ms. Maddox has a love for teaching and has served for several years as an adjunct faculty member at The University of Mount Union in the Department of Communications Studies.

 Ms. Maddox was appointed by the County Executive in 2004.
-Her appointment expires in 2019.
+Her term expires in 2023.

 Omar S. Banks, an Akron native, currently works as an Assistant Director of Food Service for the John S. Knight Center.
 Additionally, Mr. Banks serves as the union steward at the center and business agent for Local B-148 of the International Alliance of Theatrical Stage Employees.